anymod/guide/docs/guide/form.md

 ## How it works

-Anymod has everything you need to add forms without your own server-side code.
+AnyMod has everything you need to add forms without your own server-side code.

-You can collect form responses in the Anymod dashboard or send the responses anywhere you choose, like MailChimp or another external service.
+You can collect form responses in the AnyMod dashboard or send the responses anywhere you choose, like MailChimp or another external service.

 ## From the library

-Anymod has dozens of forms to choose from in the [library](https://anymod.com/library?tag=forms).
+AnyMod has dozens of forms to choose from in the [library](https://anymod.com/library?tag=forms).
 These forms will work automatically, unless they specifically mention using with an external service like MailChimp.

 To add a form, choose from the library and click the "Clone" button in the top corner: